sahithyasridhar/fa18-523-65/paper/paper.md

 ## Levels of NLP

-Past research concentrating on natural language text processing systems has been reviewed by many [@fa18-523-67-NLP-2].Some of the Terminologies used are:
+Past research concentrating on natural language text processing systems has been reviewed by many [@fa18-523-67-NLP-2].
 The various important terminologies of Natural Language Processing are:

- > "* *Phonology-* refers to the systematic arrangement of sound.
-There are three
-         types of rules used here:
+ * *Phonology:* refers to the systematic arrangement of sound.
+There are three types of rules used here:

-    * *phonetic rules:* for sounds within words;
+    > "* *phonetic rules:* for sounds within words;
        * *phonemic rules:* for variations of pronunciation when words are spoken together, and
        * *prosodic rules:* for fluctuation in stress and intonation across a sentence [@fa18-523-67-NLP-1]"

-* *Morphology-* comprises of nature of words where the different parts of the words represent smallest units.
+* *Morphology:* comprises of nature of words where the different parts of the words represent smallest units.
 A word can be broken down into its constituent morphemes to understand the meaning [@fa18-523-67-NLP-1].
-*	*Lexical-* Interprets the meaning of the sample word.
+*	*Lexical:* Interprets the meaning of the sample word.
 Words that have only one meanings is replaced by the semantic representation of a word.
 This requires the word to have a simple or a complex lexicon [@fa18-523-67-NLP-1].
-*	*Syntactic-* Rectifies the grammatical mistakes in a sentence.
+*	*Syntactic:* Rectifies the grammatical mistakes in a sentence.
 The output reveals a that has a structural dependancy between the words.Variours grammars are used which inturn affects the choice of the parser.As the order of the words convey different meanings syntax conveys meanings in most languages [@fa18-523-67-NLP-1].
-*	*Semantic-* determines the meaning of the word by pivoting on the interactions among word-level meanings in the sentence.
+*	*Semantic:* determines the meaning of the word by pivoting on the interactions among word-level meanings in the sentence.
-*	*Discourse-* Focusses on properties of the text that convey meaning by making connections between component sentences.
+*	*Discourse:* Focusses on properties of the text that convey meaning by making connections between component sentences.

   >"Discourse/text structure recognition determines the functions of sentences in
     the text, which, in turn, adds to the meaningful representation of the text" [@fa18-523-67-NLP-3].

-* *Pragmatic-* It is concerned with the firm use of the language.The main goal is the use of the context over the content of the text for understanding.
+* *Pragmatic:* It is concerned with the firm use of the language.The main goal is the use of the context over the content of the text for understanding.
 This determines how extra word is read into the text with the words encoded in the sentance[@fa18-523-67-NLP].